nyxio-php/docs/documentation/container.md

 <br>

-And of course, you can resolve dependency on methods.
+And of course, you can resolve dependency in methods.

 ###### Example:
 ```php